 Body movements: the choreographic movements of the arms, bust, head, free leg, must clearly affect the balance of the skater/s to be considered.
 At least two parts of the body must be used.

-Base Level Features:
+Base Level features:

-- Skaters must include steps/linking steps. - The pattern is free, it must cover at least 3⁄4 of the length of the rink.
+- Skaters must include steps/linking steps. - The pattern is free, it must cover at least 3/4 of the rink.
 It has a time limit depending on the category.

 Levels